Our aim at St Bede’s is to provide an environment where:

-The CJ community lives on the site and some are involved in the centre in various ways.
-The overall responsibility lies with the Acting Director.
+The CJ community lives on the site and some are involved in the Centre in various ways.
+The overall responsibility lies with Director, Julia MacDonald.

-The centre is housed in a beautiful Georgian building, close to the city centre of York and is part of the Bar Convent Complex which includes a Museum showing a pilgrimage through the history of Christianity in the North of England placing the Bar convent in its context; a café, which is open to the general public, it’s own conference and bed & breakfast facilities, a gift shop and St Joseph’s, where the older members of the community are well cared for by professional nursing and care staff.
+The Centre is housed in a beautiful Georgian building, close to the city centre of York and is part of the Bar Convent Complex which includes a Museum showing a pilgrimage through the history of Christianity in the North of England placing the Bar convent in its context; a café, which is open to the general public, it’s own conference and bed & breakfast facilities, a gift shop and St Joseph’s, where older members of the CJ Community are cared for by professional nursing and care staff.

 St Bede’s is a five-minute walk away from national rail and bus stations and is easily reached using the City’s park and ride scheme.